villekf/OMEGA-doc/docs/source/features.rst

  * Supports both binned 32-bit list-mode data as well as 64-bit
  * Supports also .ptd-files
 * Automatically convert any of the above PET data into sinograms
-* Obtain a ground truth image from GATE ASCII or LMF data (LMF support has bee deprecated)
+* Obtain a ground truth image from GATE ASCII, ROOT, or LMF data (LMF support has bee deprecated)
 * Several different "implementations" available that perform the computations either on the CPU or the GPU
  * Implementation 1 forms a sparse system matrix that is used in computations
   * Double precision only